SupremeERG/listMin/README.md

 # listMin
 listMin is a simple python script that can minimize/simplify wordlists using regular expressions.
 It is common for hackers to have a wordlist with too many words or duplicate strings in it so I created this script to help solve that problem

+# DISCLAIMER 📣 ⚠️
+This tool is purely for educational and ethical security purposes.
+It should never be used to facilitate or improve malicious exploits or malware.

 ## Installation
 ```